Guidelines for Non-Credit Use of Campus Facilities

 1. General

-Use of Binghamton University facilities is intended primarily for official University units and officially recognized faculty, staff, and student groups conducting programs consistent with the University mission and objectives.
+Use of Binghamton University facilities is intended primarily for official University units and officially recognized faculty, staff, and student organizations conducting programs consistent with the University mission and objectives.
 However, to further its commitment to education and public service, Binghamton University supports the use of University facilities by non-University organizations where such use does not infringe upon, compete, delay or conflict with the normal operation of the University.
 In making its facilities available to non-University organizations, it is not the intent of the University to compete with private business enterprises having similar facilities of adequate capacity to accommodate the needs of the organizations.

-2. Definitions
+2. Definitions:

 1. University facilities include University land, grounds, structures, buildings, equipment and furniture.